If we had to choose one place our smart speakers truly excel, it's as a bedside smart alarm clock.

 Lenovo's clock achieves exactly what it sets out to do, and that's both an achievement and a limitation.
 At the end of the day, this is still just an alarm clock that's designed to sit on your bedside table.
 And though there are a couple of neat design quirks β like tapping to stop the alarm and a USB charger for your phone β that will endear it to some, those with other Assistant-compatible devices may be left wanting more smart display features.

 The options above are all well and good, but you might not actually want a display in your bedroom - but still have a need for digital assistant skills and features.

 Step forward the Echo Dot with Clock; which has an LED clock display behind the mesh grille of the speaker.
 It's nicely blurred by that barrier - it's still entirely clear to the eye - but has a fuzzy quality that makes it feel embedded in the fabric.

 It's permanently on by default, showing the time to the minute, but can display other things depending on what you ask it.
 For example, you can ask Alexa about the weather it will show the temperature; or if you set a timer, it will display the timer counting down.
 Itβll also show you the current brightness or audio level of the Dot with Clock if you ask for a change to either.

 As a dedicated bedside clock it works brilliantly.
 It has a light sensor built in, which can dim the display to suit the light in the room.
 At night it goes down to really low levels, easily enough for more sensitive sleepers to have no issue.

-You can also tap anywhere on the top of the Dot with Clock, not just a specific button, to snooze an alarm, so long as the speaker's not muted - that's a nice feature, making it easier to silence your alarms.
+You can also tap anywhere on the top of the Dot with Clock for a snooze, not just a specific snooze button, to delay an alarm, so long as the speaker's not muted - that's a nice feature, making it easier to silence your alarms.